Skip to main content

 Manage locales

-To manage locales, open a funnel, hover over the 🌐︎ globe icon at the top and click Manage locales.
+• Hover over the 🌐︎ globe icon at the top of the Visual editor and click Manage locales.

 Add new locale